francho/coderetreat-es6/README.md

 ## What is this?

-This is an start point for practice and improve your developer skills in the [Global Day of Code Reretat](http://coderetreat.org/)
+This is your start point for practice and improve your Javascript skills in the [Global Day of Code Reretat](http://coderetreat.org/)

 It has all necesary to solve the [Conway's game of life](#user-content-conways-game-of-life-rules) using Test Driven Development (TDD) and modern Javascript (ECMAScript 6 / ES2015)